NguyenDoThanhNhan/Near-Real-Time-ETL-Pipeline-Analyzing-Logs-Data-From-A-Online-Recruitment-Platform-/README.md

 # Near-Real-Time-ETL-Pipeline-Analyzing-Logs-Data-From-A-Online-Recruitment-Platform-

 **Introduction**
-This project builds a near real time etl pipeline to analyze user's interactions logs data on a online recruitment platform.
-The project's objective is calculating clicks, candidates' conversions, qualified candidates, unqualified candidates of jobs posting on a online recruitment website/platform.
+This project builds a near real-time etl pipeline to analyze users' interaction logs data on an online recruitment platform.
+The project's objective is to calculate clicks, candidates' conversions, qualified candidates, and unqualified candidates of jobs posting on an online recruitment website/platform.

 **Technology Stack**
 - Pyspack